chug2k/Instructor-Syllabus/rails_model/active_record_query_syntax.md

 - <a href="https://guides.rubyonrails.org/active_record_querying.html" target="blank">Active Record Docs</a>

+## Troubleshooting
+- $ bundle exec rspec spec/models/country_query_spec.rb
+if there is an issue running the RSPec command

 ## SQL vs. Active Record
 We only need to learn a few rules specific to ActiveRecord in order to unlock a powerful tool to interact with the database.